-When you get bit by a tick, it leaves its head under your skin, right?
+Smothering a tick is the best way to remove it, right?
 Wrong!
 Find out why, along with other misconceptions in our breakdown of five myths about ticks.

-The only really suitable removal procedure involves tweezers.
+Fact: The only really suitable removal procedure involves tweezers.
 Attempting to burn or suffocate a tick can actually stress it and cause a greater release of saliva.
 Follow this tick removal guide for step-by-step instructions.

-In Canada, blacklegged ticks (also known as deer ticks, according to Health Canada) are thought to be the only ones that have the bacteria that cause Lyme, and not all of them are carriers.
+Fact: In Canada, blacklegged ticks (also known as deer ticks, according to Health Canada) are thought to be the only ones that have the bacteria that cause Lyme, and not all of them are carriers.

-4. As soon as a carrier bites you, you’ve got Lyme
+Myth: As soon as a carrier bites you, you’ve got Lyme disease